Saberkhani6688/saberkhani6688.github.io/_pages/research.md

 2. **Empirical** – Produces the first cross-national petroprotest dataset and a subnational mapping of oil-related contention.
 3. **Methodological** – Implements a telescopic, multi-level design linking macro patterns to micro-level claim-making.
 4. **Policy-Relevant** – Offers insights for mitigating unrest through transparency, institutional reform, and public accountability.
-5. **Comparative** – Challenges simplistic “oil curse” narratives by showing when and how unarmed mobilization arises in petrostates.

 ---